professor1101/professor1101/README.md

 # 👋 Hello, I'm Professor🪶

 ## 🧑‍💼 About Me
-I am a Python developer with experience in building scalable and maintainable web applications using various frameworks and technologies.
-I have a strong understanding of object-oriented programming concepts and I am well-versed in databases both SQL and NoSQL.
-I am passionate about writing clean, readable, and efficient code that follows industry best practices.
+I am a developer & software engineer driven by a strong passion for making open-source contributions more accessible to everyone.
+My focus is on creating technology that empowers people and fosters community growth.
+My expertise covers this set of technologies and concepts :
 ## 🚀 Skills and Technologies
 - Programming Languages: Python 🐍
 - Web Frameworks: FastAPI, Django REST framework 🌐